mozilla-releng/balrog/docs/source/contribute.rst

 ------------

 When you want to start contributing, you should create a branch from master.
-This allows you to work on different project at the same time.
+This allows you to work on different projects at the same time.

 ::